Learning New Tasks from a Few Examples with Soft-Label Prototypes: Approach: few-shot learning with Soft-Label Prototypes (SLPs)

-\textbf{Recursive Regression} This method clusters centroids hierarchically to group similar centroids together.
+Here we seek to find classes that lie on the same manifold.
+First, we compute the centroid of each class in the input training data.
+Then, we find and fit class centroids on the minimum number of lines using {recursive regression} \cite{ilia-3}.
+This method clusters centroids hierarchically to group similar (interval) centroids together, and fits a regression line on the centroids.
 The similarity of centroids within a single cluster is judged by how well all the centroids fit on a regression line.
-If the distance of a particular centroid is beyond a pre-defined tolerance threshold $\epsilon$ from a line, it is removed from that cluster and assigned to another cluster.
-We used this method to run all our experiments.
-It is computationally less expensive and performs well for high-dimensional data spread across many more classes relative to the \textit{Brute Force} method - thus being more suitable for large, real-world data.
+If the Euclidean distance of a particular centroid is beyond a pre-defined tolerance threshold $\epsilon$ from a line, it is removed from that cluster and assigned to another one.
+We use this method for all our experiments, as we experimentally find (on our dev data) that it performs well on high-dimensional data spread across many classes such as the ones we test here.
+In Appendix \ref{appendix:slp}, Figure \ref{fig:lines}, we present an example set of lines connecting all centroids.